KoKoLates/pi-opencv/README.md

 ```

 **Swap memory** <br>
 OpenCV neededs lots of memory to compile.
 Thus, to increase the swap is needed.
-In the `/sbin/dphys-swapfile` change the `CONF_MAXSWAP` to 4096MByte, and in the `/etc/dphys-swapfile` set the `CONF_SWAPSIZE` to 4096 MByte, also.
+In the `/sbin/dphys-swapfile` change the `CONF_MAXSWAP` to 4096 MByte, and in the `/etc/dphys-swapfile` set the `CONF_SWAPSIZE` to 4096 MByte, also.
 ```shell
 # edit the swap configuration
 $ sudo nano /sbin/dphys-swapfile